aa1823/aa1823/readme.md

 ### 🫘 Fixed-Effect Analysis of Baseline Serum Creatinine across sex and blood pressure levels
 [Presentation](https://github.com/aa1823/CKDproj/blob/main/Fixed-Effect%20Analysis%20of%20Baseline%20Serum%20Creatinine%20across%20sex%20and%20blood%20pressure%20levels%20.pdf) |
 [Repository](https://github.com/aa1823/CKDproj)
-- Focus: Investigating to see if there is an observable difference in baseline creatinine levels and blood pressure between sexes.
+- Focus: Is there an observable difference in baseline creatinine levels and blood pressure between sexes.
 - Analysis: Examined a dataset from Kaggale.
 - Outcome: In conclusion, there is a difference in baseline creatinine across sexes, and it is statistically significant.
 On average, women were over 20 µmol/L lower compared to men.
 This is consistent with literature that says that creatinine tends to be higher in men than in women.
 There was no effect of blood pressure on serum creatinine.
 This could suggest that there are other factors at play not accounted for in the model.